C3 AI Documentation Home

 If you're experiencing issues connecting to your environment, or if you're running into issues syncing your package, you should try these initial steps to restore your connection:

-• Ensure your environment is in a running state
+• Your environment is in a running state

-• Ensure you have correct read and write permissions for your development space
+• You have read and write permissions for your development space

-• Ensure your software versions are up to date.
+• Your software versions are up to date.
 See compatible software versions on the Supported Versions per Release page.

 The following sections go into more detail about specific issues you may be having.